ComradDoge/DogeEU4/README.md

 - Disabled most Japanese formables except the standard Japan and Ikko Ikki due to them not providing much due to lack of identity and being general clutter.
 Might rework them later.

+(Future Stuff?)
+#-Added a bunch of new Dutch content from "Dutch Domination" by Petrus.
 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>